A DC-Reformulation for Gradient-$L^0$-Constrained Problems: Introduction

 Both the analytical properties and possible choices for solution algorithms for these types of problems differ significantly from those of the original problem formulation in \cite{DittrichWachsmuth:2025:1}, where sparsity of the function~$u$ itself was targeted.
 On the analytical side, we consider the family of penalized problems with penalty parameter $\rho > 0$

-On the numerical side, simply replacing function values with gradients would lead to singular matrices in a semismooth Newton subroutine for solving the DC subproblems.
+On the numerical side, simply replacing function values with gradients would lead to singular matrices in a second-order subroutine, e.g. semismooth Newton, for solving the DC subproblems.
 Therefore, a reformulation of the discrete subproblems is necessary compared to \cite{DittrichWachsmuth:2025:1}.
 This reformulation renders the associated penalization approach inexact, yet still effective.

+The described procedure additionally suggests a novel way to solve problems stemming from Pott's models in imaging applications where the $L^0$-regularizer is treated as an explicit side constraint, \cf \cite{StorathWeinmannFrikelUnser:2015:1} and the references therein.
+Comparisons with state of the art techniques for this application are beyond the scope of this paper.